hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 **Dump and transfer all mtd **

-Here 192.168.1.2 is the IP of the machine running the TFTP server, change it as needed
+In the following commands, 192.168.1.2 is the IP of the machine running the TFTP server, change it as needed.

 ```sh
 cat /dev/mtd1 > u-boot.bin && tftp -l u-boot.bin -r u-boot.bin -p 192.168.1.2 && rm u-boot.bin